MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/6-summary.md

-Your organization recently began integrating their identities with Azure AD.
-Your security team wanted improved security reporting and monitoring to reduce incidents.
-You needed to demonstrate the reporting capabilities in Azure AD, to ensure that proper monitoring is in place to alert on security events.
+Your organization recently began integrating its identities with Azure Active Directory (Azure AD).
+Your security team wants improved security reporting and monitoring to help reduce incidents.

+Your role is to demonstrate the reporting capabilities of Azure AD, to ensure that proper monitoring is in place and the team is alerted about security events.

-By using the sign-in and activity logs, Azure Monitor alerts you to unusual or unexpected behaviors.
-With Azure Monitor, you create bespoke dashboards with metrics and essential data regarding user activity and security across your Azure Active Directory.
+By using sign-in and activity logs, Azure Monitor can provide alerts about unusual or unexpected user behaviors.
+With Azure Monitor, you can build custom dashboards that display metrics and essential data about user activity and security across Azure AD.

-Without Azure Monitor providing alerts and giving a single, at-a-glance view of your Azure AD estate, you'd have no visibility of an attack until it was too late.
-That's a situation your security team is keen to avoid.
+Without Azure Monitor alerts and its single, at-a-glance, dashboard view of your team's Azure AD estate, they might have no warning about unexpected incidents until it is too late.
+In this module, you've learned to build that view and help prevent such situations, which your team is eager to avoid.

 ## Learn more

-To learn more about events in Azure AD, visit the following articles:
+To learn more about events in Azure AD, see the following articles:

 - [What are Azure Active Directory reports?](https://docs.microsoft.com/azure/active-directory/reports-monitoring/overview-reports)
 - [What is Azure Active Directory monitoring?](https://docs.microsoft.com/azure/active-directory/reports-monitoring/overview-monitoring)